Generally

 Theft counseling programs

-There are a variety of programs available to people who are accused of theft crimes.
+There are a variety of programs available to people accused of theft.
 Most of these require restitution to whoever suffered a loss.
-Successful completion of these programs will result in the charges being dismissed.
+Successful completion of these programs will result in the dismissal of the charges.

 Veterans court

-Many judges and prosecutors are of the opinion that our veterans deserve some sort of a “break” for their service to our country.
-Veterans may suffer a variety of problems related to their service in the military.
+Many judges and prosecutors believe that our veterans deserve some sort of “break” for their service to our country.
+Veterans may experience a variety of problems related to their military service.
 These problems may be post-traumatic stress issues or physical issues as a result of injuries.
 For veterans that are accused of crimes, these programs can offer an opportunity to avoid a conviction and obtain appropriate counseling.

-For those veterans accused of crimes, veterans court can provide an option to avoid a conviction and obtain counseling.
+For veterans accused of crimes, the veterans court can offer an option to avoid a conviction and receive counseling.

 Sex crime diversion